-Option 1: The Applicant will provide the completed hydrogeological report (sections (a), (b) and (c)) and the pump test results (in an Excel format required by the District's hydrogeologist) to the District's hydrogeologist.
-If the Applicant's production permit application requests 10,000 acre feet per year or less, then the District's hydrogeologist will use the Applicant's pump test derived aquifer properties and estimate water level declines for all the report required wells using pump test simulation software.
+The applicant will provide the completed hydrogeological report (Sections (a), (b), and (c)) and the pump test results (in an Excel format) to the District's hydrogeologist.
+If a Production Permit application requests 10,000 acre feet per year or less, then the District's hydrogeologist will use the applicant's pump test derived aquifer properties and estimate water level declines for all the report required wells using pump test simulation software.